Number 96 (TV series): Multicultural milestones

+British cast and characters

-Number 96 was based during an era of mass (white) immigration to Australia, primarily from the UK, and as befitting its inner-city location, presented a much more multicultural view of suburbia.
+Number 96 was based during an era of mass immigration to Australia, primarily from the UK and Europe, and as befitting its inner-city location, presented a much more multicultural view of suburbia.

+Popular British-born actors included future Neighbours star Tom Oliver as Jack Sellers and original cast member and the series' sex symbol Abigail as Bev Houghton.

-One of the most popular original characters was played by English comedy performer Johnny Lockwood, who played bumbling Hungarian-Jewish deli owner Aldo Godulfus.
+One of the most popular original characters was played by English comedy performer Johnny Lockwood, who played bumbling Hungarian Jewish deli owner Aldo Godulfus.
 Lockwood was most known as a variety entertainer, and although Aldo was conceived as a comedy character, it was Lockwood's first major dramatic role in a soap opera.
-Other English actors in the series included Joe James who played Dr. Gordon Vansard, who worked at the chemist with Sonia played by Lynn Rainbow.

 British actors portraying British characters included originals Elisabeth Kirkby and James Elliot, who played Lucy and Alf Sutcliffe, who hailed from Lancashire.
 Series writer David Sale stated he based the characters on his own parents from England, and even named Lucy after his own mum, but whereas his own parents had emigrated to Australia and loved the country, he depicted Alf as the archetypal whinging pom who longed to go back to his native England.